How to Find a High-Quality Home Health Care Provider

-A startling 94% of patients choose a home health provider with lower quality scores, despite having a provider with higher quality scores in the same area.
+Without a way to compare quality, it’s easy to choose a home health provider with lower quality scores, despite having a provider with higher quality scores in the same area.
 Learning about home health quality measures can help you make an informed choice, so you get care that improves your life.

 Understanding Home Health Quality Measures

-1. Home Health Star Ratings
+Home Health Star Ratings

-The Centers for Medicare and Medicaid Services (CMS) reports on home health quality measures on the Care Compare website.
+To make it easier to gauge a home health agency’s quality without spending a lot of time researching, Medicare created “star ratings.”
+CMS reports on their home health quality measures on the Care Compare website.
 There is a lot of information about different quality measures available.
-To make it easier to gauge a home health agency’s quality without spending a lot of time researching, Medicare created “star ratings.”
 This summary of the agency’s quality scores can help you quickly make well-informed healthcare decisions.

-Home health star ratings are on a scale of 1 to 5, with 5 indicating the highest quality.
-Star ratings are particularly helpful because they’re based on specific, measurable data, not personal opinions.
+Home health Star Ratings are on a scale of 1 to 5, with 5 indicating the highest quality.
+Star Ratings are particularly helpful because they’re based on specific, measurable data, not personal opinions.

-There are two types of home health star ratings:
+There are two types of home health Star Ratings:

 Quality of Patient Care Star Ratings